 House Vs Apartment: The Apartment Entry Price Advantage Wins on Percentage Yield

-The apartment's lower entry price at $146,876 versus $293,815 for a house produces a structurally different yield profile.
+The apartment's lower entry price at about $147,000 versus about $330,000 for a house produces a structurally different yield profile.
 On long-term rental, the apartment delivers 4.7% net versus 2.8% for a house.
-On short-term rental, the comparison is 1.2% versus 1.8%.
-Apartments lose some of this advantage to HOA fees of $2,439 per year, which houses do not pay.
+On short-term stays, the comparison is 1.2% versus 1.8%.
+Apartments lose some of this advantage to HOA fees of about $2,400 per year, which houses do not pay.

 View Houston in the dashboard → Free preview · every bedroom count and property type